List of LGBTQ Summer Olympians (2004–2020)

-There are 430 (Note: Based on the information collected on this page) modern Summer Olympic athletes who made their Olympic debut between the 2004 and 2020 Games, inclusive, who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, queer, or who have openly been in a same-sex relationship, including one who has also competed at the Winter Olympic Games.
+There are 434 (Note: Based on the information collected on this page) modern Summer Olympic athletes who made their Olympic debut between the 2004 and 2020 Games, inclusive, who have identified as lesbian, gay, bisexual, transgender, pansexual, non-binary, queer, or who have openly been in a same-sex relationship, including one who has also competed at the Winter Olympic Games.

-LGBT+ Summer Olympians who hold Olympic records include footballers Pia Sundhage and Vivianne Miedema; (Note: Pia Sundhage holds all coaching records.
+LGBTQ+ Summer Olympians who hold Olympic records include footballers Pia Sundhage and Vivianne Miedema; (Note: Pia Sundhage holds all coaching records.
 Vivianne Miedema has scored the most goals of an individual player in a single Olympic Games and in a single Olympic match.
 See List of women's Olympic football tournament records and statistics.) rower Emma Twigg; (Note: See List of Olympic best times in rowing) and triple jumper Yulimar Rojas, who also holds the world record.
 (Note: See List of Olympic records in athletics and Triple jump world record progression.)
-At least 174 LGBT+ Summer Olympians who debuted 2004–2020 are medalists (40.47%), of which 72 have at least one gold medal (16.74%).
+At least 177 LGBTQ+ Summer Olympians who debuted 2004–2020 are medalists (40.78%), of whom 74 have at least one gold medal (17.05%).
 (Note: This does not include medals won between 2004–2021 by athletes who debuted earlier.)